reactjs/react.dev/content/docs/accessibility.md

 Our React applications continuously modify the HTML DOM during runtime, sometimes leading to keyboard focus being lost or set to an unexpected element.
 In order to repair this, we need to programmatically nudge the keyboard focus in the right direction.
 For example, by resetting keyboard focus to a button that opened a modal window after that modal window is closed.

-The Mozilla Developer Network takes a look at this and describes how we can build [keyboard-navigable JavaScript widgets](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets).
+MDN Web Docs takes a look at this and describes how we can build [keyboard-navigable JavaScript widgets](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets).

 To set focus in React, we can use [Refs to DOM elements](refs-and-the-dom.html).